 For how long, and at what age can a Maine Coon be left home alone?
 This section addresses both long work days and away trips.

-Here are our archived questions and answers related to leaving cats home alone.
+Here are our reader questions and answers related to leaving cats home alone.
 Just scroll down to read more about:

 If we are lucky enough to welcome a Maine Coon into our family - there is an adult one available - how would it be for her if left on her own for two days a week?
 Lots of love the rest of the week.